vbarbarosh/smcss/README.md

 # smcss

-A way to write CSS in one line
+A way to organize and write CSS

 ## Installation